frasermclean/personal-site/src/content/posts/remotely-accessing-self-hosted-applications/index.md

 - TailScale requires an account with TailScale, which is a third-party service.
 While the service is free for personal use with some limitations, it does introduce a dependency on an external provider.
 - You need to make use of the domain name provided by TailScale, which may not be ideal for all users.
 - Traffic sent over a Funnel is subject to non-configurable bandwidth limits.
 This may not be suitable for high-bandwidth applications like video streaming.

-## Port Forwarding

-Port forwarding is the original and most straightforward method of exposing applications.
-It requires that you have a publicly accessible IP address and that you configure your router to forward incoming traffic on specific ports to the internal IP address and port of your self-hosted application.

-While this method is simple to set up, it has several drawbacks.
-It exposes your applications directly to the internet, which can be a security risk if not properly configured.
-Additionally, managing multiple applications can become cumbersome, as each application requires its own port forwarding rule.
-A [reverse proxy](#reverse-proxy) is often used in conjunction with port forwarding to manage multiple applications, provide SSL/TLS encryption and adding authorization layers.

-### Port Forwarding Pros
-- Initially simple to set up and does not require additional software or services.
-- Direct access to applications without the need for intermediary services.

-### Port Forwarding Cons
-- Opening ports on your router can expose your network to automated attacks from bots scanning for vulnerabilities.
-Ensure that any exposed services are kept up to date and secured with strong authentication!
-- Dynamic IP addresses can complicate access.
-If your ISP changes your public IP address, you may need to use a [Dynamic DNS](#dynamic-dns) service to keep track of your current IP.
-- Reveals your public IP address, which can be a privacy concern.
-- SSL/TLS encryption must be managed manually, often requiring the use of [reverse proxies](#reverse-proxy) and certificate management tools like [Let's Encrypt](https://letsencrypt.org).

 ## Cloudflare Tunnel